A mother and her daughter looking at a smartphone.

 Parental Leave

 New parents filing a Parental Leave claim do not need their claim verified by a health care provider.
-Instead, they will need to upload proof of birth or placement, which must include the child’s birth date or placement date.
-Examples may include, but are not limited to:
+Instead, the employee must submit proof of the occurrence or imminently expected occurrence of a birth or placement, which includes:

-New parents are eligible to take PFMLI leave to bond with a new child anytime within the first 12 months after a birth, adoption or foster care placement.
+New parents are eligible to take PFML Insurance leave to bond with a new child anytime within the first 12 months after a birth, adoption or foster care placement.
 Expecting parents can start their Parental (Bonding) Leave application up to 30 days in advance of their expected leave start date.
-However, the proof of birth documentation is required to fully submit the claim.
+However, proof of birth or placement documentation, including the child's birth or placement date, is required to fully submit the claim.
 Your claim will be saved as a draft until that documentation is submitted.

 Intermittent leave is not available for parental leave unless your employer allows it under their policy.
 Talk to your employer if you have questions about their policy for intermittent parental leave.

-• Must include proof of the service member’s active duty service
+2. Includes the dates of the family member’s active duty service

-• Statement detailing whether the leave will be, or is intended to be, continuous or intermittent leave
+• A statement advising whether the leave will be, or is intended to be, continuous or intermittent, and if intermittent leave is requested, the expected frequency and duration of the intermittent leave

 Ready to submit a leave request?